1984 Honda Civic CRX hatchback coupe

 Even for the 1980s, the 1984 Honda Civic CRX two-seater was absolutely tiny, with a length of a little over 12 feet and a weight of around 1,800 pounds.
 The CRX debuted as a new model included with the introduction of the all-new third generation Civic line.

-Moving up to the DX got you the EW1 76 bhp 1.5 liter/91 ci inline four with a three-barrel carburetor—enough to reduce the 0-60 time to a little over 10 seconds and still get 32 city/38 highway by the eighties standards (28/35 by the current standard).
+Moving up to the 1.5 got you the EW1 76 bhp 1.5 liter/91 ci inline four with a three-barrel carburetor—enough to reduce the 0-60 time to just over 10 seconds and still get 32 city/38 highway by the eighties standards (28/35 by the current standard).
+A five-speed manual was standard with both engines, but you could get a three-speed automatic with the 1.5—though I’m not at all sure why you’d want one.

 The first generation CRX found its markets and sold quite well, with over 48,000 in 1984 and a total of 218,000 over four years.
 In 1985, the fuel injected 91 bhp Si would come along—but that is a topic for another blog post.

 I see early CRX’s occasionally, but they’ve become rarer and rarer on the roads in the northeast.
 I have yet to see one at an auto show, but I’d love to.
+First-generation CRX’s are sometimes available in the Hemmings Motor News classifieds, on eBay Motors, and at online auctions such as Bring a Trailer that cater to the eighties car market.

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.